Yurieaijoker/Themed-Icons/README.md

 See my telegram channel https://t.me/ljgp_channel or check the [Releases](https://github.com/Yurieaijoker/Themed-Icons/releases) page.

+## Installation

+Uninstall lawnicons and other lawnicons versions to install Themed icon.
+It has the same 'packagename' so it cannot co-exist with them in your phone.

 ## Adding icons

 Please see [CONTRIBUTING.md](CONTRIBUTING.md) for info on adding icons.